Kizuna-Cheng/Disaster-Response-Project/README.md

 - Outputs results on the test set
 - Exports the final model as a pickle file
 ### 3. Flask Web App
-We are providing much of the flask web app for you, but feel free to add extra features depending on your knowledge of flask, html, css and javascript.
-For this part, you'll need to:

 - Modify file paths for database and model as needed
 - Add data visualizations using Plotly in the web app.
-One example is provided for you

 ![alt text](https://github.com/Kizuna-Cheng/Disaster-Response-Project/blob/main/pictures/Disaster%20Response%20Flask%20App.png)